abhisheksanghai/abhisheksanghai.github.io/_drafts/assumptions_linear_regression.md

 In case we don't get a normal distribution out of the histogram, it means the confidence intervals we get from the model would not be much reliable but the model can still be considered for predictions.
 So, this assumption is not very important if one is only interested in predictions.

 3. **Constant Error Variance of Residuals (Homoscedasticity)** - The Residuals are also expected to be uniformly distributed across the data.
 This assumption I feel somehow ties back to the first assumption of linearity.
 If the variance in error is not constant throughout the range of data, it means we are missing a factor in our model that will help us obtain better results.
-This can checked by plotting residuals against the fitted values or residuals against time for a time series data.
+This can be checked by plotting residuals against the fitted values or residuals against time for a time series data.

 Below is the graph of a Homoscedasticity.